AlphaVantageSupport/stock_visualization_in_python_django/README.md

 - The three lists above are then all truncated into a size of 500 elements (i.e., data for the trailing 500 trading days) to be visualized by Chart.js.
 Specifically, the values in `dates` are used for the X axis; values in `daily_adjusted_close` and `sma_data` are used for the Y axis.

 As you can see, the `get_stock_data` backend function is now the only missing piece in the frontend-backend communication loop.
-Please hold your breath - we will implement it right away!
+We will implement it right away!

 ## Create backend logic (views.py)